joaohenggeler/eternal-wanderer/Source/Setup.md

 * [Waybackpy](https://github.com/akamhy/waybackpy): to retrieve metadata from the Wayback Machine CDX API.

-* [requests](https://github.com/psf/requests): to check if the Wayback Machine is available.
+* [requests](https://github.com/psf/requests): to check if specific Wayback Machine snapshots are available.

-* [ratelimit](https://github.com/tomasbasham/ratelimit): to avoid making too many requests to the Wayback Machine.
+* [limits](https://github.com/alisaifee/limits): to avoid making too many requests to the Wayback Machine and CDX API.

+* [mitmproxy](https://github.com/mitmproxy/mitmproxy) to intercept all HTTP/HTTPS requests made by Firefox and its plugins.
+Used to locate missing resources in other subdomains via the CDX API while also allowing plugin media that loads slowly to finish requesting assets.
+Only used if the `use_proxy` option is true.

+* [tldextract](https://github.com/john-kurkowski/tldextract) to determine the correct registered domain from a URL.
+Only used if the `use_proxy` option is true.

 * [ffmpeg-python](https://github.com/kkroening/ffmpeg-python): to record the screen using ffmpeg.